Browser Relay Setup

 maxBodyBytes | number | 262144 (256 KB) | Max request body size.
 Requests exceeding this are rejected. |

-durableWrite | boolean | false | Persist events to disk spool before uploading.
-Survives server restarts. |
+durableWrite | boolean | true | Persist events to a local spool before forwarding to DebugBundle cloud. |

-spoolDir | string | — | Directory for durable write spool files. |
+localEventsDir | string | .debugbundle/local/events/ | Directory for local-only relay event files. |

 endpoint | string | https://api.debugbundle.com/v1/events | Override ingestion endpoint (for self-hosted). |